alexandrudanpop/EstatesWebApi/README.md

 You will need dotnet core version: 1.0.0-preview2-final  (this still supports the project.json format).

 # Commands
-Navigate to the WebApp folder
+Navigate to the src/api folder
 1) dotnet restore (restore nugets)
 2) dotnet watch run (hot reload while making changes to the projects)